NVIDIA/NeMo-Guardrails/docs/user_guides/colang-language-syntax-guide.md

   $allowed = execute check_if_allowed
 ```

-Context variables are dynamically typed and they can be: Booleans, integers, floats and strings.
+Context variables are dynamically typed, and they can be: booleans, integers, floats and strings.
 Variables can also hold complex types such as lists and dictionaries, but they can't be initialized directly to this type of values i.e. the value would come from the return value of an action.

 #### Expressions